Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 PEEK(SHORT or give a error if not aligned e.g PEEK(SP Will return a byte or a word within the processor’s virtual memory space.

-BYTE will return the byte (8-bits) located at 'addr%' SHORT will return the short integer (16-bits) located at 'addr%'
+BYTE will return the byte (8-bits) located at ´addr%´ SHORT will return the short integer (16-bits) located at ´addr%´

-WORD will return the word (32-bits) located at 'addr%'
+WORD will return the word (32-bits) located at ´addr%´

-INTEGER will return the integer (64-bits) located at 'addr%'
+INTEGER will return the integer (64-bits) located at ´addr%´

-FLOAT will return the floating point number (64-bits) located at 'addr%'
+FLOAT will return the floating point number (64-bits) located at ´addr%´

-VARADDR will return the address (32-bits) of the variable 'var' in memory.
+VARADDR will return the address (32-bits) of the variable ´var´ in memory.

 An array is specified as var().

-CFUNADDR will return the address (32-bits) of the CFunction 'cfun' in memory.
+CFUNADDR will return the address (32-bits) of the CFunction ´cfun´ in memory.
 This address can be passed to another CFunction which can then call it to perform some common process.

-VAR, will return a byte in the memory allocated to 'var'.
+VAR, will return a byte in the memory allocated to ´var´.
 An array is specified as var().

 VARTBL, will return a byte in the memory allocated to the variable table